girlscript/winter-of-contributing/DSA/DSA 2.2.3 Monotonic functions/Readme.md

 ## Introduction to Monotonic Functions:

-    Functions are known as monotonic if they are either increasing or decreasing in their entire domain->
+    Functions are known as monotonic if they are either increasing or decreasing in their entire domain :=>

     • increasing if x1 <x2 implies f(x1)≤f(x2)
     • decreasing if x1 <x2 implies f(x1)≥f(x2),